China-US trade talks to restart after G20 tariff truce | Malay Mail

 “There also needs to be a focus on rebuilding trust that was present in April but has since dissipated.”

-Holding talks in Shanghai is also a nod to a time of better relations, as the home of the 1972 Shanghai Communique — an important step in building diplomatic relations between the US and China.
+Holding talks in Shanghai is also a nod to a time of better relations, as the city was the home of the 1972 Shanghai Communique — an important step in building diplomatic relations between the US and China.

-Vice Premier Liu He will likely lead the talks for China again, with the addition of Chinese Commerce Minister Zhong Shan, seen as a tougher negotiator.
+Chinese Commerce Minister Zhong Shan, who is seen as a tough negotiator, is expected to join Liu on the Chinese side.

 “Minister Zhong Shan, like Liu He, is a 19th Party Congress Central Committee member, so his involvement would indicate an elevation of participation on the Chinese side,” said Parker.